NickSettler/IPK-project-2/README.md

 Each test case was run in the command line manually and the output was saved to the file.
 Then the output was compared to the packets captured by wireshark.
-The packet information such as source and destination IP addresses, source and destination MAC addresses and ports. were compared.
+The packet information such as source and destination IP addresses, source and destination MAC addresses and ports were compared.
 The data in the packets was also compared.

 Also `tests` folder contains `extra` directory.
 This directory contains